paramrathour/blog/pages/_posts/2025-04-20-math-book-recommendations.md

 The Story of Proof: Logic and the History of Mathematics (John Stillwell) : An unconventional biography, not of an individual, but of a concept, tracing its significant historical milestones in the development of mathematics

+No time to read full biographies?
+Here's a collection of short ~~and sweet~~ stories

-An Episodic History of Mathematics: Mathematical Culture through Problem Solving (Steven G. Krantz) : No time to read full biographies?
-Here's a collection of short ~~and sweet~~ stories of important figures in math
+An Episodic History of Mathematics: Mathematical Culture through Problem Solving (Steven G. Krantz) : Goes through many important figures of mathematics and how they shaped new fields/techniques

-#### And More Miniatures
-- _Sherlock Holmes in Babylon and Other Tales of Mathematical History (Marlow Anderson, Victor Katz, Robin Wilson)_
+Sherlock Holmes in Babylon and Other Tales of Mathematical History (Marlow Anderson, Victor Katz, Robin Wilson) : Similar to above, but instead it (and its sequel _Who Gave You the Epsilon?_) is a collection of key topics; ranging from Ancient and Medieval Mathematics up to the Modern Mathematics till the 20<sup>th</sup> century
-- _Who Gave You the Epsilon?
-And Other Tales of Mathematical History (Marlow Anderson, Victor Katz, Robin Wilson)_

 But if you _do_ have time to spare, try the monographs of stories of some groundbreaking formulas and results in mathematics.
 #### Monographs